H. Lee Moffitt Cancer Center & Research Institute

-Houston Lee Moffitt Cancer Center & Research Institute is a nonprofit cancer treatment and research center located in Tampa, Florida.
+Moffitt Cancer Center & Research Institute is a nonprofit cancer treatment and research center located in Tampa, Florida.
 Established in 1981 by the Florida Legislature, the hospital opened in October 1986 on the University of South Florida's campus.
 Moffitt is one of two National Cancer Institute-designated Comprehensive Cancer Centers based in Florida.
 In 2021, U.S. News & World Report ranked Moffitt Cancer Center as a top 30 cancer hospital in the United States.